kevinconway/Modelo.js/doc/deferred.rst

 *Aliases: always, end*

-Registers a callback to be executed upon completion, whether success or failure, of this deferred.
+Registers a callback to be executed upon completion, whether success or failure, of this Deferred.
 Functions registered with this method are passed the value of the `resolve` or `fail` methods.
-Functions registered after the deferred has already been completed will be automatically executed.
+Functions registered after the Deferred has already been completed will be automatically executed.

 All complete callbacks are launched asynchronously using the defer.js library.